BroadbandForum/cwmp-xml-tools/Report_Tool/README.txt

         generated link will be cwmpindex#xmlfile, e.g.
         ../cwmp#tr-069-1-0-0.xml

+    --cwmppath=s(cwmp)
+        affects only the htmlbbf report; specifies the location of the XML and HTML files relative to the BBF CWMP index page

+        defaults to cwmp (sub-directory), which will work for the BBF web site; can be set to http://www.broadband-forum.org/cwmp to generate a local BBF CWMP index page that references published content

     --debugpath=p("")
         outputs debug information for parameters and objects whose path names match the specified pattern

     --deletedeprecated
         mark all deprecated or obsoleted items as deleted

+    --diffsext=s(mark-diffs)
+        how diffs files referenced by the htmlbbf report are named; for DM Instance foo.xml, the diffs file name is foo-diffsext.html; the default is mark-diffs, i.e. the default file name is foo-mark-diffs.html

     --dtprofile=s...
         affects only the xml2 report; can be specified multiple times;